Little League World Series: Qualifying tournaments

 The state champions (as well as the Northern California, Southern California, Texas East, Texas West, and District of Columbia teams) compete in one of ten different regional tournaments (increasing from 8 in 2022).
 Each regional tournament winner then advances to the Little League World Series.
 A comprehensive breakdown of current and historical US regional tournament locations, participants and results is available online.
 Since the geographical boundaries of the District of Columbia are exactly the same as the capital city of Washington, this District is usually identified specifically as "Washington, DC."

 Other countries and regions pick their own way of crowning a champion.
-Little League Canada holds tournaments at the provincial and divisional level to field six champions (four provincial and two divisional) at the national tournament: Alberta, Ontario, Quebec, British Columbia, the Prairie Provinces (Saskatchewan and Manitoba), and the Atlantic Provinces.
+Little League Canada holds tournaments at the provincial and divisional level to field six champions (four provincial and two divisional) at the national tournament: Alberta, Ontario, Quebec, British Columbia, the Prairie Provinces (Saskatchewan and Manitoba), and the Atlantic Provinces (New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island).
 The host site of the national tournament varies from year to year, and the host team gets an automatic berth as the seventh team.
 The tournament is played as a round robin and uses the Page playoff format.
 The winner of the national tournament earns the right to represent Canada at the Little League World Series.